YOzaz/kursinis/docs/ARCHITECTURE.md

 ## 🏗️ High-Level Architecture

 ### System Overview
 The Propaganda and Disinformation Analysis System is a Laravel-based web application that processes Lithuanian text through multiple Large Language Models (LLMs) to detect propaganda techniques and disinformation narratives.
+The system supports custom prompts for optimizing analysis results and allows repetition of analysis with different parameters.

 ```
 ┌─────────────────┐    ┌─────────────────┐    ┌─────────────────┐